The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 As can be seen from the above, the currently existing criteria for assessment of transactions by the FAS are mainly aimed at preventing the abuse of the dominant position by the producers of original drugs.

-The FAS has recently been paying increasing attention to the problem of 'killer acquisitions'.29 The term refers to acquisitions by large companies of start-ups for the purpose of terminating their operations or integrating new companies into their value chains.
-Killer acquisitions became a topic for a recent discussion at the OECD session on the conglomerate effects of mergers and start-ups (organised by the FAS)30 especially because they quite often fall outside the ambit of the regulator's review and the regulator would like to have more visibility in this area.
+The FAS has recently been paying increasing attention to the problem of 'killer acquisitions'.42 The term refers to acquisitions by large companies of start-ups for the purpose of terminating their operations or integrating new companies into their value chains.
+Killer acquisitions became a topic for a recent discussion at the meeting of the BRICS Coordinating Committee on Antimonopoly Policy (which includes members of the FAS and other competition authorities from countries of BRICS)43 as they quite often fall outside the ambit of the regulator's review and the regulator would like to have more visibility in this area.

 i Abuse of dominance